Caltanissetta: Territory

 In geological literature, the comune's territory is classified within the "Caltanissetta Basin."
 Per Legislative Decree 30/2009, this basin is recognized as an underground water body in Sicily, one of the island's 19 hydrogeological basins, and is subject to aquifer quality monitoring by the Sicilian Region.
 Initial surveys of outcropping geological formations were conducted by Luigi Baldacci and Sebastiano Mottura; further studies in the 1930s were undertaken by German geologist Behermann.
 Leo Ogniben conducted significant research on Sicily's sulfur-bearing series, while stratigraphic sequences were reconstructed by Paolo Schmidt di Friedberg.
 Decima and Wezel published studies on Messinian evaporites, introducing the lower and upper evaporitic complexes in Sicily.

 A distinctive geological phenomenon is the Maccalube of Terrapelata, small volcanoes that intermittently erupt clay mud and gas, located near the Santa Barbara village.

 Climate

-Caltanissetta experiences a distinctly continental climate, characterized by cold, dry winters and hot, breezy summers, with fewer than 60 rainy days annually.
+According to the Köppen climate classification, Caltanissetta experiences a hot-summer Mediterranean climate (Csa), locally characterized by cool, wet winters and hot, dry breezy summers, with on average 60 rainy days annually.

+Temperatures vary widely: winter highs average 9 to 12 °C, while summer highs reach 30 to 35 °C; lows range from 4 to 6 °C in winter to 15 to 20 °C in summer.
+Recorded extremes include a low of −7 °C in 1934 and a high of 44 °C in the summer of 1983.

 Wind is a notable climatic feature of the city.
-Brief, sporadic snowfalls may occur in winter.
-Rainfall is concentrated in January, February, March, April, October, and December, with an average annual precipitation of 458 mm (18 inches), nearly absent in summer.
+Brief, sporadic snowfalls as well as night frost may occur in winter.
+Rainfall is concentrated from September to April, with an average annual total of 536 mm.

-Temperatures vary widely: winter highs average 9–12°C (48–54°F), while summer highs reach 30–35°C (86–95°F); lows range from 4–6°C (39–43°F) in winter to 15–20°C (59–68°F) in summer.
-Recorded extremes include a low of −7°C (19°F) in 1934 and a high of 44.0°C (111.2°F) in the summer of 1983.